Justin-Insight/mymindteam.com/content/test/child/autism-spectrum-disorder.md

   heading: >-
     Does your child have <span class="underline
     underline--accent">autism</span>?
-  body: >-
-    Get the professional answers and support you need to work *with* your child’s mind, all from the comfort of home.
+  body: Get the answers you need with a comprehensive autism assessment.&nbsp;
   image_url: /young-girl-during-autism-spectrum-disorder-testing-7.jpg
   image_alt:
   button: